edsml-sm2323/Recurrent_neural-network/README.md

-# Recurrent_neural-network
+# Recurrent Neural Network
-Basic RNN, Long Short-Term Memory (LSTM)，Gated Recurrent Unit (GRU)
+Basic RNN, Long Short-Term Memory (LSTM)，Gated Recurrent Unit (GRU).
+Use the daily price of gold to predict the future gold price.

-## Project 1: Use LSTM to predict gold prices (pytorch)
+## Related files:
-### Related files:
+`daily_gold_rate.csv`: Dataset for training the model.

-Datasets: `annual_gold_rate.csv` and `daily_gold_rate.csv`.
+`model.py`: Model structure for RNN, LSTM, GRU.

-Model construction and training: `gold_rate_predict.ipynb`.
+`dataloader.py`: Create dataset suitable for the above models.

-Trained model: `best_model.pth`.
+`train.py`: Training the model and get the .pth files.

-### Specific implementation:
+## Important concepts:
-Step 1: Conduct data analysis, find missing values, outliers, etc., and check the correlation between each data.
+### Suitable data for model:

-Step 2: Use pytorch to build a suitable GoldPriceDataset so that the Dataloader can output data suitable for LSTM.
+### Related parameters:

-Step 3: training and prediction.
+### The difference between RNN, LSTM and GRU: